 Like a segment of Tangerine

 Like a segment of tangerine is a line taken from a book I read when my son turned one years old.
-It was called Teaching a Stone to Talk, by Annie Dillard.
+Teaching a Stone to Talk, by Annie Dillard.
 In the book she talks about the experience of watching an eclipse with her partner.
-Sitting a top a rock with strangers off the side of a road in a shared event.
-Within she describes the strange sensation of witnessing the end and the beginning of something.
+Sitting a top a rock off the side of a road, with strangers all around, in one shared global event.
+Within Dillard describes the strange sensation of witnessing the end and the beginning of something.
 A total eclipse of the sun.

-I too felt this.
-Being born to some new world.
-The slow progression of change.
-The sanguine yellow and the oddness of all color you thought you knew to be true.
-The body and the way it feels.
-Off.
-Looking at someone you love and not recognizing them for the silver skin that drapes over their limbs.
-Then just as slowly as it came, the wonder and the malaise begin to lift.
-To recognize the sweet and the familiar once again.
+I too felt this strangeness of the eclipse.
+The first one that I witnessed with my son.
+The slow progression of change in light and perception.
+The sanguine yellow that blankets all the eye can see.
+The oddness of all color you thought you knew to be true.
+Drained and muted.
+The way the body feels.
+Just off.
+Uncomfortable.
+Turning to look at someone you love only you do not recognize them for the silver skin draping over their limbs.
+Then, just as slowly as it came, the wonder and the malaise begin to lift.
+And you recognize the sweet and the familiar once again.

 This work made with my son and my father, from two different experiences.
-August 21, 2017 eclipse paired with the April 8, 2024 eclipse using a polaroid land camera that used to belong to my grandmother.
+August 21, 2017 eclipse paired with the April 8, 2024 eclipse using a polaroid land camera that belonged to my grandmother.